equinor/webviz-config/CONTRIBUTING.md

 `WebvizPluginABC.TOOLBAR_BUTTONS`.
 If you want to override which buttons should appear, redefine this class constant in your subclass.
 To remove all buttons, simply define it as an empty list.
-See [this section](#data-download-callback) for more information regarding the `data_download` button.
+See [this section](#data-download-callback) for more information regarding downloading plugin data.

 ### Callbacks